Russians rush for flights out amid partial reservist call-up

 Serbia's capital, Belgrade, has become a popular destination for Russians during the war.
 Up to 50,000 Russians have fled to Serbia since Russia invaded Ukraine and many opened businesses, especially in the IT sector.

-Russians don’t need visas to enter Serbia, which is the only European country which has not joined Western sanctions against Russia for its aggression in Ukraine.
+Russians don’t need visas to enter Serbia, which has not joined Western sanctions against Russia for its aggression in Ukraine.
+Allies such as Belarus and China also have not imposed sanctions.

+A Wednesday flight from Moscow to Belgrade was packed with young Russian men who said they could not speak to reporters because they feared negative repercussions for the families they left behind.

+An elderly Russian woman, who identified herself as Yulia, said she, too, was afraid “my government and police” might see her remarks.

 Follow AP's coverage of the war in Ukraine at https://apnews.com/hub/russia-ukraine